 In 2006, despite a 7-7-6 overall record, the Gauchos were back in the thick of the Big West race, tying for the regular season crown with a 5-1-1 mark.
 In 2007 Stumpf's crew suffered through an injury-riddled campaign, finishing 6-10-4 overall and 3-4-1 in league.

 Stumpf is responsible for the on-field coaching as well as recruiting and scheduling.
 His recruiting efforts have paid huge dividends in the past several years.
-In fact, in the past eight seasons, Gaucho players have earned five Big West Offensive Player of the Year honors and three Freshman of the Year awards.
+In fact, in the past 12 seasons, Gaucho players have earned six Big West Offensive Player of the Year honors and three Freshman of the Year awards.
 His 2008 recruiting class was ranked 38th in the nation by Soccer Buzz Magazine, the highest ever achieved by UCSB.

 On the field, Stumpf's coaching specialty is on the defensive side where he can put his organizational skills and work ethic to good use.
 In addition, he oversees fundraising and alumni involvement.

 As a player, Stumpf had success at the junior college level before moving on to San Diego State.
 Stumpf was a two-year starter at Santa Rosa Junior College, a team that was nationally ranked both years.
 In 1984, as a sophomore, he was selected Junior College All-American.
 At San Diego State, Stumpf was also a two-year starter.
 When he was a senior, the Aztecs finished with a 14-3-4 overall record and were ranked 17th in the nation.